GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 [blueprint provides](../../README.md), and follows the best practices the blueprint establishes.

-First, you need to deploy the infrastructure as explained in the [main README](../../README.md#deploy-the-blueprint).
-It will deploy the base infrastructure.
-Then, you can deploy the cross-device blueprint.
+To deploy the cross-device federated learning blueprint described in this document, you need to deploy the [Federated learning blueprint](../../README.md#deploy-the-blueprint) first.
+Then, you can deploy the cross-device federated learning blueprint described in this document.

 To deploy this solution with end-to-end confidentiality:
 - Set the `cross_device` Terraform variable to `true`